 - Providing oversight of CoC funds, ensuring all CoC funded agencies fulfill their responsibilities as assigned by the federal Department of Housing and Urban Development (HUD).

-The coalition of homelessness stakeholders meets twice a year, and the meetings are open to the public.
-For more information about how to get involved in Membership Council or the Coalition, email Kate Moore.
+The full coalition of homelessness stakeholders meets twice a year, and the meetings are open to the public.
+For more information about how to get involved with Leadership Council or the Homelessness Response System’s governance structure, please reach out and ask to be connected with Maya Beit-Arie.

 Local Policies & Procedures